HCL-HUBL/ARRAN/README.md

 Nextflow pipeline to perform Genome Wide Association Studies (GWAS) and/or Rare Variants Association Tests (RVAT).
 This Readme contains step-by-step instructions to configure and run the pipeline.

-The pipeline works for binary and continuous traits and uses SAIGE to perform the association tests.
+This pipeline uses Pink to perform QC and SAIGE to perform the association tests.
+It includes:

+ - Association for Binary and Continuous traits

+ - Inclusion of variants on chrX

+ - Generation of logs and plots for the different steps of the pipeline (PCA, Manhattan etc...)

 ## Table of Contents